amanbhatt97/SMS-Spam-Classifier/README.md

  ## Usage

 1. Run the Streamlit app: streamlit run app.py
-2. Use the dropdowns to select movies or type in the movie name.
+2. Type in the message you want to check for spam.
-3. Click the "Show Recommendations" button to view the movie recommendations.
+3. Click the "Predict" button to view the movie recommendations.

 ## Project Structure